 According to a retail marketing firm—Listrak, the average rate at which an average buyer abandons their cart before completing an order is 81%.

 This suggests that majority of ecommerce sites are losing three-quarters of carts which are abandoned before consumers cross the line & convert.

 That being said, let’s see what all you can do to cut down on shopping cart abandonment:

 In spite of the increase in abandoned carts, Business Insider reports that about 63% of items can actually be recovered by e-commerce sites.
 The solution is to simplify your site’s design and checkout process.

-Based out of Wellington, New Zealand, Good as Gold has a loud & impressive ecommerce website.
+Based out of Wellington, New Zealand, Good as Gold has a loud & impressive eCommerce website.
 While big homepage images entice you in, multiple ways to navigate the site add to your shopping experience at Good as Gold.
-For instance, huge drop down menus and the brands page that feature each vendor listed from A-Z is like icing on the cake.
+For instance, huge drop-down menus and the brand’s page that feature each vendor listed from A-Z is like icing on the cake.

 A clean, visual search page makes it easier to view designs and quickly navigate through hundreds of products without any hassle.
-While the filters should be intuitive (in terms of Size, Style, Price), they should be fun (sort by: awesomeness) too making short-listing available options a breeze.
+While the filters should be intuitive (in terms of Size, Style, Price), they should be fun (sort by: awesomeness) to making short-listing available options a breeze.

 While you might be confused by the unlimited stock of Groupon, their checkout process is a benchmark when it comes to simplicity, social proof & instant gratification.

 Offering an option to check out as a guest must be a standard practice across